dr-jts/recipes/veg/veg-baked.md

 1. Pour the sauce evenly over the potatoes.
 Cover the baking dish with foil and bake for 30 minutes.
 Remove from oven, carefully toss the potatoes, making sure they're all coated in sauce, then return to the oven uncovered for another 15-25 minutes, until tender.
 Use the tip of a sharp knife to check for doneness.
 2. Cool at room temperature for at least 15 minutes; the sauce will thicken a bit as it cools.
 3. If desired, add additional salt before serving.

+## Baked Parmesan Zucchini “Fries”
+Crisp, tender zucchini sticks oven-roasted to absolute perfection.
+It's healthy, nutritious and completely addictive!

+* 4 zucchini, quartered lengthwise
+* 1/2 cup grated Parmesan
+* 1/2 teaspoon dried thyme
+* 1/2 teaspoon dried oregano
+* 1/2 teaspoon dried basil
+* 1/4 teaspoon garlic powder
+* Kosher salt and freshly ground black pepper, to taste
+* 2 tablespoons olive oil
+* 2 tablespoon chopped fresh parsley leaves

+1. Preheat oven to 350 degrees F. Coat a cooling rack with nonstick spray and place on a baking sheet; set aside.
+1. In a small bowl, combine Parmesan, thyme, oregano, basil, garlic powder, salt and pepper, to taste.
+1. Place zucchini onto prepared baking sheet.
+2. Drizzle with olive oil and sprinkle with Parmesan mixture.
+3. Place into oven and bake until tender, about 15 minutes.
+4. Then broil for 2-3 minutes, or until the crisp and golden brown.
+Serve immediately, garnished with parsley, if desired.